2020 Poultry Mortality Management Program

 All practices must meet or exceed USDA Natural Resources Conservation Service (NRCS) standards and must be maintained for a period of ten years.
 No cost-share will be provided for standards that are considered to be optional and are not necessary for the practice to be constructed to meet NRCS specifications.

 A Uniform Commercial Code (UCC) Lien will be filed with the Kent County Recorder of Deeds for all conservation practices with the exception of drainage practices.
-The nonrefundable filing fee of $30 will be the responsibility of the applicant and must be submitted with the cost-share application.
+The nonrefundable filing fee of $61 is the responsibility of the applicant and must be submitted with the cost-share application.
+Likewise, at the end of the maintenance agreement period, the fee to remove the lien will be the responsibility of the property owner at that time.

 Best management practices eligible for cost-share are as follows: